fabiosv/reactnd-project-myreads-starter/README.md

 In addition, this features was also implemented:
 - Shelves is based on API, if a new shelf becomes available the application will display this
 - The minimum shelves was set to ["wantToRead", "currentlyReading", "read"] to avoid a shelf dissapear when the user remove all books in a shelf and reload the page
+- Display book Rate with stars
+- Share a book in social media (Facebook, Whatsapp, Google+, Telegram)
+- Modal to check book details
+- Responsible pages and modal

 Desirable features (may not be implemented until assessment's deadline):
-- Rate a book with stars
-- Share a book in social media (Facebook, Whatsapp, Google+, Telegram)
-- Page to check details for each book
 - Undo bar should temporary appears after the user move a book to another shelf, and it should restore previous state if clicked
 - Allow user to write comments for a book